nahii;N bahaar ko fur.sat nah ho bahaar to

 The previous verse was saved from mere truistic prosiness by the clever use of nigar .
 This verse is also saved by the elegant choice and deployment of vocabulary.
 The first line indeed sounds as sententious as the commentators could desire.
 But then in the second line, the relatively uncommon word :taraavat has a strong literal sense of 'juiciness, succulence', and only secondarily that of 'greenness, verdantness'.
 We notice this in passing, and are a bit alerted by it.

-Then the final havaa clinches the effect: it could at least as easily refer to 'desire, lust' as to a 'spring breeze'.
-So that in retrospect, we're reminded that bahaar too can easily mean 'prime' or 'flourishing state', and even chaman , which generally means 'flower-bed', can have such a secondary sense.
+Then the final havaa clinches the effect (on the multivalence of havaa see {8,3}): it could at least as easily refer to 'desire, lust' as to a 'spring breeze'.
+So that in retrospect, we're reminded that bahaar too can easily mean 'prime' or a 'flourishing state', and even chaman , which generally means 'flower-bed', can have such the secondary sense of a 'flourishing place' (see the definitions above).

-Thus we're left with a verse that either: (1) praises the verdure and luxuriance of spring, despite its brevity; or (2) praises the prime of life, the flourishing season of youthful desire, despite its brevity; or (3) enjoins us to forgive spring for its brevity by appreciating it as the season of luxuriant, 'juicy' desire.
-As so often, it's up to us to choose our praises, and our evocations, for ourselves.
+Thus we're left with a verse that either: (1) praises the verdure and luxuriance of springtime (or youthful desire) despite its brevity; or (2) enjoins us to forgive springtime (or youth) for its brevity by appreciating it as the season of luxuriant, 'juicy' desire.
+As so often, it's up to us to choose the praises, and the evocations, for ourselves.